Servicing and Repairs

 The picture above shows the power supply as-original, outside the Control Unit.

 Rebuilt power supply in the Control Unit shown above.
-The large black capacitors are BHC 10,000 uf 63V four prong electrolytics from the U.K. They are rated at 18,000 hours of use.
+The large black capacitors are BHC 10,000 uf 63V four prong electrolytics from the U.K. (Kemet has bought out BHC.
+The same capacitors are available from Kemet.)
+They are rated at 18,000 hours of use.
 High-speed high-voltage epoxy rectifiers are used to replace the original glass rectifiers.
 The small caps and power transistors are upgraded as well.

 As-original Logic PCB shown above.